• Skip to primary navigation

 Toppings for Barbacoa

-When I first moved to Texas I didn't understand why there were two corn tortillas served with the barbacoa.
+When I first moved to Texas I didn't understand why two corn tortillas were served with the barbacoa.
 I thought I could just make two tacos out of the one that I would buy at taco stands.

 Then you realize when you are eating the barbacoa tacos that the corn tortillas fall apart very easily, especially with moist and tender barbacoa meat.

-So this traditional way of using two corn tortillas gives the taco strength so make sure to use two.
-You also want to make sure you warm the corn tortillas for about 30 seconds a side in a small saute pan over medium heat.
+So you want to make sure to use two corn tortillas.
+Warm the corn tortillas for about 30 seconds a side in a small saute pan over medium heat.

 Substitutions